GopikaScript/Accident-Alert-System-Project/README.md

 ---
-Made with ❤️ by Gopika.
+Made with ❤️ by Gopika G